putYourWifeOuttaWork/1.125_LIVE_STUPIDEDITS/MGI_DATA_FLOW.md

 │  └──────────────────────────────────────────────────────────────────┘  │
 └─────────────────────────────────────────────────────────────────────────┘
                                     ↓
-                  (Optional - Need to Verify These Exist) ↓ ┌─────────────────────────────────────────────────────────────────────────┐
+                                    ↓
+┌─────────────────────────────────────────────────────────────────────────┐
-│  TRIGGER?: Regenerate session_wake_snapshots                            │
+│  SCHEDULED: session_wake_snapshots (every 3 hours by default)           │
-│  - When device_images.mgi_score updates                                 │
+│  - NOT triggered by MGI updates                                         │
-│  - Regenerates snapshot for visualization                               │
+│  - Created on schedule via pg_cron                                      │
-│  - Updates site_state JSONB with new MGI data                           │
+│  - Aggregates ALL data since last snapshot                              │
-└─────────────────────────────────────────────────────────────────────────┘
+│  - Includes latest MGI scores at time of snapshot                       │ │  - Used for timeline playback and historical visualization              │ └─────────────────────────────────────────────────────────────────────────┘
                                     ↓
 ┌─────────────────────────────────────────────────────────────────────────┐